DIY Supercharger Conversion with Intercooler for 948, 1098, 1275 A-series MG Midget, Austin Healey Sprite, and Morris Minor.

 Standing-start acceleration is dramatically improved, as are passing and hill-climbing in top gear.

-Our intercooled supercharger conversion is compatible with an SU HIF44 carburetor, or electronic fuel injection.
-Keep your eyes peeled for our hybrid GM/Hitachi DIY EFI conversion—presently in research & development—or source a throttle body and aftermarket ECU of your choice.
+Our intercooled supercharger conversion is compatible with an SU HIF44 carburetor or electronic fuel injection.
+Keep your eyes peeled for our GM/Hitachi or Megasquirt DIY EFI conversion—currently in research & development—or source a throttle body and ECU of your choice.

 This supercharger has the same displacement as the unit fitted to the modern Mini Cooper S. However, it has a simpler design, is more compact at 11" long, 6.5" wide and 5" high, and weighs only 16 lbs.
 (7.26 kg):